pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     backward methods for functions that receive sparse tensors as inputs.

-    Sparse tensors with undefined fill-value don't have the intrinsic constraints as discussed above.
+    Sparse tensors with indefined fill-value don't have the intrinsic constraints as discussed above.

 ### Future extensions and existing issues

-11. For Graph domain, the undefined fill-value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
-Invalidation of the point 5 will provide a consistent way to differentiate between defined and undefined fill-values.
+11. For Graph domain, the indefined fill-value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
+Invalidation of the point 5 will provide a consistent way to differentiate between defined and indefined fill-values.

-    For instance, to reset a fill-value of a sparse tensor to undefined fill-value, one can use:
+    For instance, to reset a fill-value of a sparse tensor to indefined fill-value, one can use:

     ```python
     A.fill_value().resize_((0,) * len(A.values().shape[1:]))
     ```

-    Note that this operation is reversible, that is, to reset a undefined fill-value to a defined value, say `1.2`, one can use:
+    Note that this operation is reversible, that is, to reset a indefined fill-value to a defined value, say `1.2`, one can use:

     ```python
     A.fill_value().resize_(A.values().shape[1:]).fill_(1.2)